charles-bucher/s3-cloudfront-secure-static-site/README.md

 |  |  |

-🧠 Skills Demonstrated
-- Static site hosting on AWS
+Static site hosting on AWS (built for my portfolio)

-- CDN caching via CloudFront
+CDN caching via CloudFront for low latency

-- SSL & DNS integration
+SSL & DNS integration with ACM and Route 53

-- IAM & S3 bucket policy mastery
+IAM & S3 bucket policy setup for strong security

-- Real-world secure architecture
+Real‑world infrastructure I can point to in interviews

 🧭 Cert Mapping
 |  |  |